 Equity release schemes can be beneficial, but they are often much more expensive than a typical mortgage.
 You will rarely get the market value of your property, and it can result in more expense in the long term.
 In many cases, it can be preferable to downsize and release the money that way, although this involves an expense, as well.

 In addition, you have to consider how this will have an effect on your finances, particularly if you may be eligible for means-tested benefits.
-Finally, if you change your mind, it can be difficult to exit the arrangement and that may involve significant expense.
+Finally, if you change your mind, it can be difficult to exit the arrangement and that may involve significant expenses.

-Ultimately, it pays to check out your options and take advice from an independent financial advisor, who can apply advice to your particular situation.
+Ultimately, it pays to check out your options and take advice from an independent financial advisor, who can apply the advice to your particular situation.
 There are significant drawbacks to both forms of equity release, but there are major advantages, as well.

 Who can you speak to about this?